 “I thought the day was a great success in raising awareness of the pioneering exoskeleton technology.
 At Stewarts, we have found it can make such a difference to our seriously injured clients’ lives, getting them back up on their feet again.”

-To read the full article about the event in the Yorkshire Post, please click here.
+The full article about the event, which featured in the Yorkshire Post, is no longer available online.

 Dale Messenger and Simon Kindleyside

 Ben Rogers, Daniel Herman and Chris Smith of Stewarts with Jules Leahy of STEPS